copy-ninja/SmartThings_MyQ/README.md

 This SmartApp can control MyQ lamp modules (not the actual lights in the garage door openers) For the lamp controllers, there's no way for SmartThings to know the status, but as long as you only control the light from SmartThings, the status should stay in sync.

-Previous versions of this app relied on polling MyQ for status updates; however, MyQ/SmartThings have restricted the ability to poll the MyQ servers, although sending open/close/on/off commands via API still works as normal.
+Previous versions of this app (known as simply SmartThings_MyQ) relied on polling MyQ for status updates; however, MyQ/SmartThings have restricted the ability to poll the MyQ servers, although sending open/close/on/off commands via API still works as normal.

 SmartThings thread here: <a href="https://community.smartthings.com/t/release-myq-lite-for-liftmaster-chamberlain/49150">https://community.smartthings.com/t/beta-myq-lite-for-liftmaster-chamberlain/49150</a>